SyedAfrozPasha/Javascript/README.md

   * [Comparison between React and Angular](https://www.c-sharpcorner.com/article/comparison-between-react-and-angular/)
   * [Angular VS React VS Vue](https://medium.com/unicorn-supplies/angular-vs-react-vs-vue-a-2017-comparison-c5c52d620176)

+  * **Angular Js** – developed by Google, angular is a typescript based JavaScript application framework.
+It is also known as Super-heroic JavaScript MVW Framework.
+It was developed with the motive to encounter the challenges of creating single page applications.
+There are several versions of angular such as Angular 2+, Angular 2 or ng2.
+Angular is the rewritten, mostly incompatible successor to AngularJS which means AngularJS is the oldest framework.

+  * **React**– React was developed by Facebook in March 2013.
+It is a JavaScript library that is used for building user interfaces.
+React creates large web applications and also provides speed, scalability, and simplicity.

+  * **Vue Js**- Launched in February 2014, Vue is the most famous and rapidly growing framework in JS field.
+Vue is an intuitive, fast and composable MVVM for building interactive interfaces.
+It is extremely adaptable and several JavaScript libraries make use of this.
+Vue is also a web application framework that helps in making advanced single page applications.

 **4. What is the main advantage of using React.js when compared to the other JS frameworks such as Angular or Vue.js? or Why React.js is better than Angular or Vue.js?**

   Major features of React are listed below: